chenhao-ye/VG101-Recitation-Class-Notes/RC-week13-Checklist.md

     - In C++, function parameter need to be class object, usually big in size
     - Pass by value require copy the big class object, very inefficient
     - Pass by reference can instantly finish the passing
+    - If we are sure that we will not change the vaiable inside the function, use `const` reference to avoid mistakenly modifying

 ### Constructor